 Section 1.
-The Adams County Open Space Grant in the amount of \$919,722.00 is hereby accepted and the Adams County Open Space Grant Agreement, attached hereto as Exhibit 1, between the City of Northglenn and the Adams County Board of County Commissioners for the Kiwanis Pool Improvements Phase 2 - Additional Funding Project is hereby approved and the Mayor is authorized to execute same on behalf of the City.
+The Adams County Open Space Grant in the amount of \$1,919,722.00 is hereby accepted and the Adams County Open Space Grant Agreement (the "Agreement"), attached hereto as Exhibit A, between the City of Northglenn and the Adams County Board of County Commissioners for the Kiwanis Pool Improvements Phase 2 Project is hereby approved and the Mayor is authorized to execute same on behalf of the City.